 Triple-digit temperatures are hitting people in the Western states.
-Hurricanes and tropical storms are pounding the Eastern states.
+In addition, hurricanes and tropical storms are pounding the Eastern states.
 A natural disaster is something you accept as part of the “good and bad” of where you live.
 Most people have an emergency bag to take with them in case of a forced evacuation.
-But– If this were you, do you have a pet emergency kit prepared?
+But– if this were you, do you have a pet emergency kit prepared?

 Your pet is a member of the family, right?